The Fly (film series): Return of the Fly (1959)

 Years after the first film, Phillipe Delambre (Brett Halsey), the son of the scientist who turned in to human-fly hybrid, has become an adult and decides to complete the work of his deceased father: the experiment on the matter transporter.
 He hires Alan Hines (David Frankham), who then turns out to be an industrial spy by the name of Ronald Holms, to help with the experiment.
-As the experiment going on the right track, Ronald's true intention is beginning to be uncovered.
+As the experiment going on the right track, Ronald's true intention begins to be uncovered.

 Curse of the Fly (1965)

 Martin Delambre (George Baker) encounters a beautiful young girl, Patricia Stanley (Carole Gray), one night on his way to Montreal.
-The loving couple soon get married, but they are both keeping horrible secrets to each other: Patricia was actually escaping from an asylum the night they met; and Martin is secretly experimenting on a teleportation project which has already made considerable victims with his father, Henri Delambre (Brian Donlevy).
-With Patricia being traced down, secrets of the couple are facing the risk of getting revealed.
+The loving couple soon get married, but they are both keeping horrible secrets from each other: Patricia was actually escaping from an asylum the night they met; and Martin is secretly experimenting on a teleportation project which has already made numerous victims with his father, Henri Delambre (Brian Donlevy).
+With Patricia being tracked down, secrets of the couple are facing the risk of getting revealed.